CMSgov/dpc-static-site/common/docsV1.md

 <a href="#list-all-practitioners" class="ds-u-padding-left--3 guide_sub-link">List all practitioners</a><br />
 <a href="#list-a-specific-practitioner" class="ds-u-padding-left--3 guide_sub-link">List a specific practitioner</a>

-Every organization is required to keep a list of [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resources who are authorized to have access to DPC data.
+Every organization is required to keep a list of <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html" target="_blank" and rel=noopener>Practitioner</a> Resources who are authorized to have access to DPC data.
 The DPC Team has included four Practitioner Resources that represent fictitious Practitioners that can be added to your Organization.

 ### Add a practitioner
-To register a practitioner at your organization, you must send a FHIR-formatted [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as the BODY of your request.
+To register a practitioner at your organization, you must send a FHIR-formatted <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html" target="_blank" and rel=noopener>Practitioner</a> Resource as the BODY of your request.
 Do not use encoding (raw) when uploading via a POST request to the /Practitioner endpoint.

-The Practitioner Resource may include additional attributes detailed in the FHIR Implementation Guide within [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the practitioner’s:
+The Practitioner Resource may include additional attributes detailed in the FHIR Implementation Guide within <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html" target="_blank" and rel=noopener>DPC Practitioner Profile</a>, but at a minimum must include the practitioner’s:

   - First and last name
   - Type 1 National Provider Identifier (NPI)